TenebrisNoctua/ServerAuthority/docs/examples/character.md

 While the modular system works, it is not fully desirable as it requires us to create loaders from both the server and the client, and a module script which runs the movement system.
 To make make it more desirable and easier for us to create Server Authority systems, there exists a new `Instance` called `AuroraScript`.
 This new instance allows us to define a behavior which will both run on the server and the client.

-To learn more about Behaviors, check out the [Services and Behaviors](../main/aurora.md) section.
+To learn more about Behaviors, check out the [Behaviors](../main/aurora.md) section.

 First we create a new `AuroraScript` called "CharacterMovement".
 This will be our main script which will contain the movement system.